Granola

-Granola is sometimes taken when hiking, camping, or backpacking because it is nutritious, lightweight, high in calories, and easy to store (properties that make it similar to trail mix and muesli).
-Manufacturers also add honey, corn syrup, or maple syrup to it and compress it into granola bars, which make it easy to carry for packed lunches, hiking, or other outdoor activities.
+Granola is sometimes taken when hiking, camping, or backpacking because it is lightweight, high in calories, ready-to-eat, and easy to store (properties that make it similar to trail mix).
+Manufacturers also add additional honey, corn syrup, or maple syrup to it and compress it into granola bars, which are easy to carry for packed lunches, hiking, or other outdoor activities.

 History

-The names Granula and Granola were registered trademarks in the late 19th century United States for foods consisting of sweetened whole grain products crumbled and then baked until crisp.
-The name is now a trademark only in Australia and New Zealand, but is still more commonly called muesli there.

-Granula was invented in Dansville, New York by Dr. James Caleb Jackson at the Jackson Sanitarium in 1863.
+Granula was invented in Dansville, New York, by Dr. James Caleb Jackson at the Jackson Sanitarium in 1863.
 The Jackson Sanitarium was a prominent health spa that operated into the early 20th century on the hillside overlooking Dansville.
 It was also known as Our Home on the Hillside; thus the company formed to sell Jackson's cereal was known as the Our Home Granula Company.
 Granula was composed of Graham flour and was similar to an oversized form of Grape-Nuts.
 A similar cereal was developed by John Harvey Kellogg.
-It too was initially known as Granula, but the name was changed to Granola to avoid legal problems with Jackson.
+It was also initially known as Granula, but the name was changed to Granola to avoid legal problems with Jackson.

 The food and name were revived in the 1960s, and fruits and nuts were added to it to make it a health food that was popular with the health and nature-oriented hippie movement.
 Due to this connection, the descriptors "granola" and "crunchy-granola" have entered colloquial use as a way to label people and things associated with the movement.